 Eventually we descend to the Chalcolithic temple, dating back to 3500 BCE (middle to late Chalcolithic period).
 Not far from here, in a cave in Nahal Mishmar, archaeologists found a hoard of more than 400 artifacts.
 Most of these amazing artifacts were made of copper, a few were made of ivory or stone.
 A selection of the Nahal Mishmar treasure is on display at the Israel Museum in Jerusalem.
 Researchers believe that these objects were taken from the temple to the hiding place.

 We continue North on an unmarked but well-trodden path toward Nahal David.
 At one turn, a signpost shows us the way to the Dodim cave.
 We walk down the trail until we reach the David stream.
-The water of Nahal David emerges below the Window Fall and continues to flow above the surface until, towards the end of the valley, it disappears under the stones and pebbles.
+The water of Nahal David emerges below the Window Waterfall and continues to flow above the surface until, towards the end of the valley, it disappears under the stones and pebbles.

 While the natural pools in the David stream are very inviting, we continue further downstream until steep steps and finally metal rungs lead us to the Dodim cave.